 Consider these findings from a study of Standard & Poor's data, keeping in mind that it is not possible to invest directly in an index.

-An analysis of holding periods between 1926 and December 31, 2016, the annualized return for a portfolio composed exclusively of stocks in Standard & Poor's Composite Index of 500 Stocks was 10.09% -- well above the average inflation rate of 2.90% for the same period.
+An analysis of holding periods between 1926 and December 31, 2017, found that the annualized return for a portfolio composed exclusively of stocks in the S&P 500 index was 10.22% -- well above the average inflation rate of 2.89% for the same period.
 The annualized return for long-term government bonds, on the other hand, was only 5.63%.**

 There are many ways to include stocks in your long-term plan in whatever proportion you decide is appropriate.
 Your financial professional can help you develop a diversified portfolio of shares from companies you select.